Terrebonne

 - In the schedule of the « Directives and Schedules for Terrebonne's District - January 1st, 2023 », listed above ;

-- In the schedule of the Directives and Schedules for Montreal's Division, here ;
+- In the schedule of the Directives and Schedules for Montréal's Division, here ;

-- Under the « Forms Â» section of the Montreal Division.
+- Under the « Forms Â» section of the Montréal Division.

-2) Transfer of case (Art.
+1) Transfer of case (Art.
 48 C.p.c)

 La demande doit être notifiée à la partie adverse avec un avis de présentation qui mentionne « Ã une date qu’il plaira à la juge en chef de fixer Â».
 La demande et la preuve de signification doivent être déposées au dossier de la Cour et une copie doit être transmise par courriel à l’adresse jugeenchef-cs@judex.qc.ca ou par télécopieur au 514 873-5959.
 Le bureau de la juge en chef vous indiquera de quelle façon votre demande sera entendue.

-3) Vexatious or quarrelsome litigant
+2) Vexatious or quarrelsome litigant

 Lorsqu'un jugement rendu par un juge de la Cour supérieure déclare une personne « plaideur vexatoire ou quérulent Â», il est nécessaire d’obtenir l’autorisation de la juge en chef ou d’un juge qu’elle désigne avant de déposer une procédure.